dalbay/Node.js-Tutorials/README.md

 -	Replace the placeholders with the content.
 -	The first step is to load the template-overview (Product page).
     - Each time we send a /overview route request, the first thing we do is to read the data.json file (product objects).
-	  But like we did before, we can do this outside of the callback function because there is no need to read the data each time there is a request.
+	  But like we did before, we can do this outside of the callback function; there is no need to read the data each time there is a request because this template will always be the same.
+We can read the data into memory at the start of the application; modify it only when necessary.
 Do the same for each template.
 	  When sending back the template don’t forget to declare the Content-type as html.
 ```javascript
 const fs = require('fs');